nemikor-solutions/blue-owl-core/build-it-yourself/diagrams/README.md

 5. Go to https://wokwi.com and open your project
 6. In the diagram.json window, click ONCE and hit `F1` .
 7. Type the letters `load h` and select `Load HEX file and start simulation`
+8. Check the script you want to run.
+You can make a copy of the script under a different name if you wish.

+    1. Pick a pair of ports from those you have created (say COM5 and COM6)
+    2. In the script, use the even-numbered port (COM6)  -- this is not mandatory, but makes it easier to remember.
+    3. Edit and save the script.
-8. The browser will open a dialog asking for a serial port to open
+9. The browser will open a dialog asking for a serial port to open
-   - Select the odd-numbered port (COM5) - by convention the scripts run Firmata on the even numbered port.
+   - Select the odd-numbered port (COM5)  that is the other member of the pair.
    - Click `Select`
-9. Start the script you want from the windows directory.
+10. Start the script you want from the windows directory.
 You should see something like the following.

     ```text
     blue-owl:owlcms connected +0ms